 When working on sensitive information and sharing it with specific people, you shouldn’t enable all types of users to open and view it.
 Imagine your email is hacked and all the credentials or proposal files are stolen, this affects a lot to your business, especially your reputation.

-That’s why it’s necessary to lock your PDF files before sending it as an attachment through emails.
-This helps prevent people from copying and editing your information.
+That explains why it’s necessary to lock your PDF files before attaching them in emails.
+This helps prevent people from copying and editing your document.

 Adobe Acrobat Reader allows you to protect a PDF file with a password.
 However, this method doesn’t seem to be a great recommendation due to a few system and security issues.
 Don’t worry, there are multiple other solutions you can apply.